momentum24/B1-Level/README.md

 #### Task
 ~~~
-write the dio driver for both mcu Then upload them on github
+write the dio driver for both mcu Then upload them on github repo
 ~~~